temporalio/documentation/docs/application-development/features.md

 <TabItem value="typescript">

 Use [`handleQuery`](https://typescript.temporal.io/api/interfaces/workflow.WorkflowInboundCallsInterceptor/#handlequery) to handle Queries inside a Workflow.

 You make a Query with `handle.query(query, ...args)`.
 A Query needs a return value, but can also take arguments.

-You make a Query with `handle.query(query, ...args)`.
-A Query needs a return value, but can also take arguments.